• Skip to main content

 Goya (raspberry mousse pastry), Latte, English Breakfast Tea

-4. The Malaya (darling harbour)
+4. The Malaya (Darling Harbour)

 Malaysian cuisine with harbour views... dine here at sunset.
 Menu is extensive so stick to the Signature Menu which features the best dishes.
 The food is delicious, however it's extremely rich and heavy since most items are either fried, oily, or coconut based.
 The Beef Rendang is outstanding!
 The Szechuan Eggplant is good, but overrated.
 Order wisely!